 Born in the Bronx – the heart of where hip hop originally started – but moved to Palm Beach, Florida when he was just a kid Wifisfuneral, like many members of the Members Only collective, is praised for his transparent lyrics where he’s unafraid to share his past struggles with drug addiction.
 This makes his music all the more compelling, with albums like Boy Who Cried Wolf not only featuring punchy trap bangers, but so much heart and substance.

 The West Palm Beach rapper has a delivery as quick and fiery as the hi-hats he raps over, flowing confidently over dark trap production.
 From his breakthrough mixtapes Black Heart Revenge, When Hell Falls, Ethernet and Boy Who Cried Wolf to his 2020 album Pain?, the Florida rapper continues to deliver sharp and personal hip hop.
 He’s a strong force in today’s trap rap landscape, encouraging others to pursue more emotional tracks rather than focus solely on making hits.
+Not only is he one of the most interesting rappers in the game today, he’s also one of the best rappers from Florida.

 9. City Girls